WHERE UNICORNS ARE MADE

 Driven by her dedication of continuing education, Marisol actively seeks opportunities to expand her knowledge and refine her skills, both in and out of the saddle and show ring.
 Her goal is to help riders and horses reach their fullest potential together, proving that true performance comes from balance, trust, and joy in the work.

 Catherine Hunter brings decades of classical training and teaching experience to Folklore Farm.
-Educated in the Forward Riding System, she trained under esteemed horsemen including U.S. Cavalry Instructor and Olympic Coach Gordon Wright, Olympic rider and coach Lendon Gray, and acclaimed author Jane Marshall Dillon.
+Catherine is passionate about proper functional riding and safety, she trained under esteemed horsemen including U.S. Cavalry Instructor and Olympic Coach Gordon Wright, Olympic rider and coach Lendon Gray, and acclaimed author Jane Marshall Dillon.
 This classical foundation continues to guide her work today, blending precision, empathy, and a deep respect for the horse’s natural movement.

 As a clinician, instructor, and equestrian journalist, Catherine has shared her expertise through published articles, national speaking engagements, and clinics throughout the Eastern and Southeastern United States.
 For over twenty years, she has specialized in the rehabilitation and retraining of horses and riders using the non-interfering techniques of Forward Riding — restoring balance, confidence, and mutual understanding.
 Her instruction focuses on developing a balanced, secure seat and teaching riders to communicate in ways that promote safety, harmony, and correct functional movement.